 1. What are the first steps to take when trying to get rid of a bad smell in my car?

 Before attempting DIY solutions, it’s crucial to identify the source.
 Check for dangerous smells like petrol (indicating a leak) or burning (suggesting issues with tires, clutch, or engine).
 If these persist, consult a professional mechanic immediately.
-For common odors like food, sweat, or mildew, start with a thorough cleaning.

 2. Can vacuuming alone effectively remove car odors?